ECE-196/docs/content/tutorials/WiFiScanner.md

 - Understand 2.4 GHz vs. 5 GHz Wi-Fi limitations
 - Make your ESP32 create its own Wi-Fi for demonstration

-Any additional notes from the developers can be included here.

 ### Background Information

 Describe your topic here.
 What does it do?
 Why do you use it?